Why Age Three Feels Harder Than the Terrible Twos - Baby Chick

 This seems to work well even now that our son is four.
 A power struggle between parent and child is not going to solve anything.
 Kids are stubborn.
 Also, focusing on the issue at hand – whatever the tantrum is about – will keep emotions running high.
 Instead, distract and redirect to something new.

-For example, my son came home from preschool and wanted his dad to play LEGOS.
-But Dad was working all day and starving, so he needed lunch first.
-So his dad said, “Come to the window quick!
+For example, my son came home from preschool and wanted his dad to play with LEGOs.
+But Dad had been working all day and was starving, so he needed lunch first.
+So his dad said, “Come to the window quickly!
 The bulk trash pick-up truck is here.
 Let’s watch the trash being crushed.”
-Like a modern-day hero, my husband was able to buy himself some time for lunch and squash a toddler tantrum simply by distraction and redirection.
+Like a modern-day hero, my husband bought himself some time for lunch and squashed a toddler’s tantrum simply by distracting and redirecting.

 Pick Your Battles

-Another example is when we were going to school one morning.
+Another example is when we were on our way to school one morning.
 My son saw his bike in the garage and wanted to ride it.
 At first, I said no because we were off to school.
 Of course, my response set off a tantrum.
-I could have stuck to my guns but I noticed we had an extra five minutes.
+I could have stuck to my guns, but I noticed we had an extra five minutes.
 So I opened the garage, and we rode the bike for three minutes.
-After, we put his bike away and headed off to school.
+After that, we put his bike away and headed off to school.

 Choosing your battles does not mean your child is winning.
-It means you are a savvy parent, and you are deciding what they do.
-And it helps to reduce the chances of an unnecessary tantrum happening to begin with.
+It means you are a savvy parent and deciding what they do.
+And it helps reduce the chances of an unnecessary tantrum in the first place.

 Be Consistent